NASPA Undergraduate Fellows Program (NUFP)

 2. HOW DO I SUBMIT MY APPLICATION?

-The application for Fellows will open on April 5, 2021.
 The application includes a copy of a current resume and a statement of interest.
 Please note all applicants must be a current NUFP Fellow to apply.
 Once the application is open, Fellows are welcome to start populating information into the application at any time.
 However, all applicants should plan to log back into their application and select their final internship preferences during the designated time.

 3. WHAT IS THE COMMITMENT THAT I AM MAKING?

 You commit to work for your host institution for a mutually agreed upon length of time.
 Usually 6-8 weeks during the months of June and July.
 You also agree upon a salary and other benefits before accepting a position that is offered to you.
-Institutions should offer at minimum $1500 for a 6-8 week internship.
-As instiutions are not required to provide housing, meals, or travel expenses, we encourage Fellows to carefully consider the internship duration and benefits prior to accepting an offer.
+Institutions should offer at minimum $2000 for a 6-8 week internship.
+As institutions are not required to provide housing, meals, or travel expenses, we encourage Fellows to carefully consider the internship duration and benefits prior to accepting an offer.
 NUFP does not offer scholarship or supplemental funding opportunities for Fellows who accept an internship.

 4. WHAT IS THE APPLICATION AND SELECTION PROCESS?